NCAR/wrfcloud/docs/Users_Guide/installation.rst

 .. code-block:: ini

   WRF Cloud installation is complete.
-  Open your browser to https://app.{DOMAIN NAME}.org
+  Open your browser to https://app.{DOMAIN NAME}/login

 .. _uninstall:

+8. Confirm that you can login and proceed to System Administration (:numref:`administration`).

 Procedures to Uninstall
 =======================